ACEmulator/ACE/README.md

 **ACEmulator is a custom, completely from-scratch open source server implementation for Asheron's Call built on C#**
  * MySQL and MariaDB are used as the database engine.
  * Latest client supported.
+ * Currently intended for developers that wish to contribute to the ACEmulator project.
+ * Example Usage: "acclient.exe -a testaccount -h 127.0.0.1:9000 -glsticketdirect testpassword"

 ***